JakubJ22/Peppers/README.md

-# Own data about my plantation.
+# Simple analysis on my own plantation data..

 2022 is the first year of my plantation.
 Last winter I saw a photo of a basket, full of chilli peppers that inspired me to grow my own plants.
 I bought seeds in January this year.
 I was studying online at the time, so I was at home, in a small vilage.
 Thanks to this I had a lot of space to build my farm.